Serbianisation: Principality of Serbia

+In the official Serbian high school geography textbook from 1871, Macedonians were considered as a distinct nation.
+The Serbian professor Svetislav Niketić criticized this book, claiming that it is hindering the Serbian southwards expansion.

 Kingdom of Serbia

 In 1878 Serbia became independent and pressure developed in the state for people from different ethnic groups to Serbianise religious denominations and their personal names.
 Serbianisation of identity along with ideological and cultural Serbianisation followed.
 Belgrade was reconstructed as a new capital by the Serb elite that removed elements of the Ottoman era.
 While Serb commonfolk looked for ways to aid the Serb cause and assist other Serbs still residing in areas ruled by the Muslim Ottoman Empire.
 Austro-Hungarian Serbs who had integrated within Serbia and promoted Serbianisation opened the country up to cultural and economic influences of Austria-Hungary in the 1880s.
+The demographics of Niš underwent change whereby Serbs who formed half the urban population prior to 1878 became 80 percent in 1884.

 Principality of Montenegro

 According to jurist and sociologist Valtazar Bogišić all Eastern Orthodox citizens of Montenegro were Serbs.
 He states that they Serbianised a small number of Romani people who mostly worked as blacksmiths.

 Ottoman Macedonia

 Representatives from Serbia, such as the statesmen, diplomat and historian Stojan Novaković encouraged a separate Slavic Macedonian identity to counter the strong Bulgarian influence, to separate the local population from the rest of the Bulgarians, and to instill the "Serbian idea".
 Serbianising directly the local Slavic population through propaganda and education was difficult due to strong Bulgarian sentiments at the time in the region.
 The spread and promotion of Serbian Macedonianism was seen by Serbs as the first move toward eventually Serbianing the Macedonians.
 Serbian nationalist-oriented politicians in the 19th century traveled to the area of Ottoman Macedonia and spread national propaganda with intent to build a Serbian national feeling among the local population.
 One of these nationalist was Miloš Milojević who claimed that Serbia in ancient times has been far bigger, with expansion to more continents.